$ ~/cicdcalculator

 # click any question to expand

-Bitrise on M1 Mac is roughly $0.06 per minute (6 credits at $0.01).
-GitHub Actions macOS 3-core is $0.082 per minute including the platform fee.
-For pure compute the platforms are close.
-Bitrise's value is the mobile-first workflow: code signing automation, simulator presets, app-store deploy steps and crash-reporting integrations are all first-class.
+Bitrise on macOS Large is roughly $0.0096 per minute of build time, well below GitHub Actions macOS at $0.062 per minute since the January 2026 rate cut.
+On raw compute Bitrise is the cheaper meter, but it layers a flat plan fee ($99 Starter, $218 Pro) on top, whereas GitHub bills per-minute on top of per-seat plan costs, so the total comparison depends on volume.
+Bitrise's real value is the mobile-first workflow: code signing automation, simulator presets, app-store deploy steps and crash-reporting integrations are all first-class.
 GitHub Actions can do all this but requires assembling third-party actions.
-Most mobile teams that benchmark both find Bitrise faster to get a complete pipeline running and slightly more expensive per minute at high volume.
+Most mobile teams that benchmark both find Bitrise faster to get a complete pipeline running.

 Does Bitrise support Android?>

 Yes.
-Bitrise supports Android natively with Linux runners (1 credit per minute) and includes Android SDK presets, emulator support, Play Store deploy steps and Firebase Test Lab integration.
+Bitrise supports Android natively with Linux runners (Linux M is about $0.0044 per minute) and includes Android SDK presets, emulator support, Play Store deploy steps and Firebase Test Lab integration.
 Most Bitrise customers run both iOS and Android pipelines on the same account, which works smoothly.
-Android-only teams on Bitrise sometimes find the pricing less attractive than the alternatives because Linux per-minute rates on Bitrise are higher than on Linux-focused platforms.
+Android-only teams sometimes find Bitrise less cost-effective than a general-purpose platform, not because the Linux compute rate is high but because the flat plan fee only pays off if you also use the mobile-specific workflow features.

 Can I self-host Bitrise?>